A Newton's Iteration Converges Quadratically to Nonisolated Solutions Too

-} \end{lemma}
+\end{lemma}

-For matrices $A \in \C^{m\times n}$ of large sizes with $r \approx \min\{m,\,n\}$, the SVD can be unnecessarily expensive.
+For matrices $A\,\in\,\C^{m\times n}$ of large sizes with $r\,\approx\,\min\{m,\,n\}$, the SVD can be unnecessarily expensive.
 There are reliable algorithms that can be substantially more efficient.
 We briefly elaborate some of those algorithms in this section.

 The simplest case of computing $A_\rkr^\dagger\,\bdb$ is when $r$ equals the row dimension $n$.
-This case arises when solving an underdetermined system $\bdf(\bdx)\,=\,\bdo$ while the Jacobian is surjective at the nonisolated solution.
-The following algorithm is a well established numerical method for computing the minimum norm solution of a full rank underdetermined linear system \cite[\S5.6.2]{golub-vanloan4}.
+This case arises when solving an underdetermined system $\bdf(\bdx)\,=\,\bdo$ when the Jacobian is surjective at the nonisolated solution.
+The following algorithm is a well established numerical methods for computing the minimum norm solution of a full rank underdetermined linear system \cite[\S5.6.2]{golub-vanloan4}.